tomwelch2/COVID-19-Streaming-Dashboard/README.md

 and Zookeeper instances that will stream the data to the consumer and be used in the dashboard.

-After you have checked that the ports are free, edit the ```.env``` files in the **consumer** and **producer** folders to contain credentials specific to your AWS account so that the file can be produced and accessed by the dashboard.
+After you have checked that the ports are free, edit the ```.env``` file in the **consumer** folder to contain credentials specific to your AWS account so that the file can be produced and accessed by the dashboard.
+The .env file in the ```producer``` folder contains API keys and API hosts used for interaction with the API returning the COVID-19 Data.
+Please not that these API keys are not sensitive as they are the same for every API hosted on the website that offers this particular API and aren't issued on a user-by-user basis, so they are fine to publish on github and will have no negative outcome, if used by the general public, on me.

 Once these environment variables have been set, run ```docker-compose up --build``` to create the Kafka, Zookeeper and dashboard instances - then run the ```producer/script.py```